 Flex - Basic Controls

-Behavior: These are events which occur when the user interacts with UI elements.
+Behavior − These events occur when the user interacts with UI elements.
 This part will be covered in Event Handling chapter.

 The Flex UI library provides classes in a well-defined class hierarchy to create complex web-based user interfaces.
-All classes in this component hierarchy has been derived from the EventDispatcher base class as shown below:
+All classes in this component hierarchy have been derived from the EventDispatcher base class as shown below −